 Vitamin C is an antioxidant.
 It’s known to be great in our diets for our bodies and health, but it can also be beneficial when applied topically to the skin.

-There are several different forms of vitamin C but l-ascorbic acid is the purest form and is the only type the body can metabolize, therefore making it the most effective form in skincare.
-Due to this, most vitamin C products contain this form of vitamin C, however it is good to check the ingredients list on products as other forms (e.g. magnesium ascorbyl phosphate) may not be as effective.
+There are several different forms of vitamin C but l-ascorbic acid is the purest form.
+It is the only type the body can metabolize, therefore making it the most effective form when in skincare.
+Due to this, most products contain this form of the active ingredient.
+It is good, however, to check the ingredients list on products as other forms (e.g. magnesium ascorbyl phosphate) may not be as effective.